 Heirlooms are delicious on their own or sprinkled with a pinch of salt, or in a summer salad like this:

-1 ripe peach, peeled and cut in bite-sized pieces
+- 1 ripe organic peach, peeled and cut in bite-sized pieces

 In large bowl, whisk vinegar, oil and honey, and ½ tspn each salt and pepper; add more salt and pepper to taste.